 You’ll get all things Italian here including excellent pasta, sandwiches for lunch, and of course pizzas.
 The pizza is excellent so be sure to grab a classic cheese slice or a sausage slice.

-A few must orders would be a beef or seafood pho or the Thai-style pork sausage.
-There are over 20 different restaurants that prepare fried rice, egg rolls, Asian barbeque, noodle soup, different types of banh mi sandwich and so much more.
+A few must-orders would be beef or seafood pho or Thai-style pork sausage.
+There are over 20 different restaurants that prepare fried rice, egg rolls, Asian barbeque, noodle soup, different types of banh mi sandwiches and so much more.

 Pimento Jamaican Kitchen